pygame-community/pygame-ce/docs/reST/ref/geometry.rst

          | :sl:`center x coordinate of the circle`
          | :sg:`x -> float`

-         The `x` coordinate of the center of the circle.
-It can be reassigned to move the circle.
+         The horizontal coordinate of the center of the circle.
+Reassigning it moves the circle.

          .. versionadded:: 2.4.0